matbour/setup-sentry-cli/README.md

 ## Motivations
 Installing Sentry CLI in GitHub Actions can be relevant in many cases.
 Mathrix Education SA is based on Angular, which produces sourcemaps.
 Therefore, we need to upload sourcemaps, during our compilation workflow.

-There is an [official guide to use sentry-cli on the Sentry's blog][2.1], but it requires to use a bunch of commands, which is not really straight forward.
+There is an
+[official guide to use sentry-cli on the Sentry's blog][2.1], but it requires to use a bunch of commands, which is not really straight forward.

-There are also a Docker-based actions, but they are slower.
+There are also some [Docker-based actions][2.2], but they are quite slow.

 [2.1]: https://blog.sentry.io/2019/12/17/using-github-actions-to-create-sentry-releases
 [2.2]: https://github.com/marketplace?type=actions&query=sentry